-Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
-7 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus. —Philippians 4:6-7
+Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God. ⁷And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus. —Philippians 4:6-7

 In this week’s Fighter Verses, we are given a remedy for our anxious hearts.
 And as with any prescription for healing, there are instructions to follow.
-It can be helpful for us to examine the definition of the words in the subject of these verses to give us clarity as to what the Apostle Paul is prescribing.
+It can be helpful for us to examine the definition of the words in these verses to give us clarity as to what the Apostle Paul is prescribing.

 We can interpret the word anxious in a few different ways, but what kind of anxious is Paul referring to here?
-Most commentaries agree that it refers to a soul that is habitually fretful and troubled.
-So using this definition the command would be, “do not be fearful, worried, or troubled by the cares of this life.”
+Most commentaries agree that he is referring to a soul that is habitually fretful and troubled.
+Using this definition, the command would be, “do not be fearful, worried, or troubled by the cares of this life.”
 Do not be anxious, but in everything—every sin and fretful circumstance, every cultural upheaval, every loss or gain, every slight or betrayal, every heartbreak and painful memory, every worry, every thing— turn to God in prayer.

-Let your requests be made known to God.
-You have poured out your cares and worries to your Father, and now for the requests.
+After pouring out your cares and worries to your Father, it's time for the requests.
+Paul writes, "Let your requests be made known to God."
 What will you ask of Him?
 The requests we make reveal our faith in Christ and our desire for His will in our lives.
 Jesus told His disciples, “Truly, truly, I say to you, whatever you ask of the Father in my name, he will give it to you.
 Until now you have asked nothing in my name.
 Ask, and you will receive, that your joy may be full” (John 16:23-24).
-Do you hear the loving tone of these words?
+Do you hear His loving tone?
 Don’t be afraid to ask.
-Our life in Christ is one of asking always and His answers give us such joy!
-Jesus laid down His life that we might have as the seal on our requests, His name that is above every name.
-With joyful expectation we can make our requests, knowing that through Christ we are reconciled to God and are welcomed at the throne of grace.
+Our life in Christ is one of asking and His answers give us joy!
+Jesus laid down His life that we might have His name that is above every name as the seal on our requests.
+With joyful expectation we can make our requests, knowing that through Christ we are reconciled to God and are welcome at the throne of grace.

 When troubled by the cares of this world, where do you turn?
 If not to your heavenly Father, ask Him now to realign your heart to look to Him first “in everything.”

-In what ways will memorizing and meditating on Philippians 4:6-7 personally equip you for the fight of faith?
+In what ways will memorizing and meditating on Philippians 4:6-7 equip you for the fight of faith?

 Read through John 14-17.
 Make a list of Jesus’ promises to believers regarding prayer.